Statistical hypothesis test

 A statistical hypothesis test is a method of statistical inference used to decide whether the data provide sufficient evidence to reject a particular hypothesis.
 A statistical hypothesis test typically involves a calculation of a test statistic.
 Then a decision is made, either by comparing the test statistic to a critical value or equivalently by evaluating a p-value computed from the test statistic.
-Roughly 100 specialized statistical tests are in use and noteworthy.
+Roughly 100 specialized statistical tests are in use.